The program is designed to provide teacher certification at the secondary level in a designated content field.

 - Passing the state’s content examination.

 An internship program is available to some students in lieu of the clinical teaching experience.
-The specifications and requirements outlined above for student teachers also hold true for post baccalaureate interns.
+The specifications and requirements outlined above for clinical teachers also hold true for post baccalaureate interns.
 Additional requirements for those seeking admittance to the internship program include:

 - Filing a completed application for admission to the Intern Program.
 Applications for admission are available from the School of Education or the Education advisor on each campus.
 (If denied admission, the student must reapply in order to be considered for admission.)